uit-hdl/chatbot-for-mental-health/library/e-companion/slides/slide_03.md

    better
 2. Schizophrenia is long-term condition, meaning it cannot be cured in the traditional sense.
-However, its symptoms can be managed and many go on to live normal lives [True]
+However, its symptoms can be managed and many go on to live normal lives
 3. Schizophrenia is caused by lazyness lack of discipline in early childhood developement

 Q3: True or false: Some people recover completely from Schizophrenia.
-[True]